 NHS Referrals

 Following a consultation with one of our clinicians, you may be advised an onward referral is appropriate.
 This may be for an X-ray, scan or to a hospital outpatient clinic.
-All referrals sent to York Hospital to request an outpatient appointment are triaged by the Vale of York CCG Referral Support Service – more information here
+All referrals will be processed by the Referral Support Service and you will be contacted to choose which hospital clinic is your preferred location.

 There is currently a backlog of routine clinic referrals awaiting appointments within the whole of the NHS following the Covid-19 pandemic.
 This may mean you are waiting weeks or months longer than you are expecting.
 We are only able to ask specialists to expedite your appointment if there is a change to the clinical urgency.
 We ask that you are patient and avoid contacting us to chase up your referral unless there is a worsening of your symptoms.